§ DID Traits 1.1.0 Editor’s Draft

 § Abstract

-This document guides implementers of W3C Decentralized Identifiers (DIDs) in selecting suitable DID methods for their specific use cases by defining proven and relevant Decentralized Identifiers traits.
+This document guides users of W3C Decentralized Identifiers (DIDs) in selecting suitable DID methods for their specific use cases by defining proven and relevant Decentralized Identifiers traits.
 It includes a JSON schema for representing traits of a concrete DID method in a structured, machine-readable format, enabling integration with third-party systems such as DID resolvers.
 This specification builds upon existing literature and specifications detailed in the References section.

 § Status of This Document